Alexis Lloyd: Pathé UK

-Writer, director, producer
+Screenwriter, director, producer

-In 2001, Lloyd moved to New York to work as a writer, director and producer.
-His short film Indiscretion (101), shot in New York in 2001, was selected at the Palm Springs Film Festival and broadcast by France 2.
-His second short Le 10ème Jour was filmed in 2003 in Paris and also broadcast by France 2.
+In 2001, Lloyd moved to New York City to work as a screenwriter, director, and producer.
+His short film Indiscretion (101), shot in New York in 2001, was selected at the Palm Springs International Film Festival and broadcast by France 2.
+Lloyd's second short Le 10ème Jour was filmed in 2003 in Paris and also broadcast by France 2.
 His screenplay Octane was part of the 2008 eQuinoxe script selection.

-In 2011, Lloyd wrote, directed and produced 30 Beats, his first feature.
-The film was shot in New York with an ensemble cast including Ingeborga Dapkūnaitė, Paz de la Huerta, Jennifer Tilly, Vahina Giocante, Condola Rashad, Justin Kirk, Thomas Sadoski, Lee Pace, Jason Day, and Ben Levin.
-30 Beats was distributed in the US by Roadside Attractions/Lionsgate and in France by Orange Studio, a subsidiary of France Telecom.
-The financing for the film was structured as a co-production between Latitude 49 Production (a French company) and a group of foreign and American private investors.
-30 Beats was produced by Molly Conners, Carl Kwaku Ford and Lloyd, with music composed by C.C Adcock.
+Beginning in the summer of 2009, Lloyd wrote, directed, and produced 30 Beats, his first feature film.
+The film was shot in New York City with an ensemble cast, including Ingeborga Dapkunaite, Jason Day, Vahina Giocante, Paz de la Huerta, Justin Kirk, Ben Levin, Lee Pace, Condola Rashad, Thomas Sadoski, and Jennifer Tilly.
+30 Beats was distributed in the U.S. by Roadside Attractions and in France by Orange Studio, a subsidiary of France Telecom.
+The financing for the film was structured as a co-production between Latitude 49 Production (a French company) and a group of American and foreign investors.
+30 Beats was produced by Worldview Entertainment, with music composed by C.C Adcock.
 It was released theatrically in the US on July 20, 2012.